 From ancient Egypt to the first Olympic Games in Greece, sports are one of the most valuable activities for humanity and, for children especially, it’s one of the foundations of a positive physical and mental development throughout their lives.
 Whether it’s running, playing tennis, or doing gymnastics, sports are a great asset for kids education.
-In this lists of sports you’ll find all the vocabulary in English related to the main disciplines, competitions, and games, so your little ones can start learning right away about this essential topic.
+In this list of sports, you’ll find all the vocabulary in English related to the main disciplines, competitions, and games, so your little ones can start learning right away about this essential topic.

 There are many different sports disciplines around the world, some more known than others.
 However, to learn about these it could be a good idea to first answer the main question “What is a sport?”
 A sport is an activity that is competitive and athletic, and which requires some particular set of skills or physical abilities to be carried out.